-Visiting Perugia isn’t just about the destination, because it remains tainted by a dark moment that created a mass media frenzy.
+When you visit Perugia, it isn’t just about travelling to another destination in Italy, because it remains tainted by a dark moment that created a mass media frenzy.

 It wasn’t the additional insight I was expecting to be told on our tour in Perugia but I sensed the Amanda Knox scandal in the murder of Meredith Kercher in 2007 had certainly turned the world of this small and picturesque Capital of the Umbrian region upside down.
-I must note that this wasn’t a casual add-on to the walking tour, like how some people find the gruesome fascinating, but a verbal note of the sheer anger, disgust and upset that the local people were still obviously expressing.
+This wasn’t a casual addition of information to the walking tour, like how some people find the gruesome fascinating, but a verbal note of the sheer anger, disgust and upset that the local people were still obviously expressing.
 It was a trail that went on until 2015.

 I had asked if such a terrible crime had affected the numbers of people visiting and the local way of life.
 “We are very, very tired” was her answer.
 “Many journalists, many people took over this city.
 We just couldn’t handle it.
 It ruined Perugia.”
 And I can see why.

-In short, Perugia is a small, ‘everyone knows you and your business’ kind of place.
-So small you can see it all in one day or over a weekend if you want to sit back and soak up local life or go shopping.
-It’s famous for its chocolate and the Eurochocolate Festival which takes place every October and, which I never knew, the Umbria Jazz Festival which was a few days away from kicking off in April.
+In short, Perugia is a small, everyone knows you and your business kind of place.
+It’s so small that you can see it all in one day or over a weekend if you want to sit back and soak up local life or go shopping.
+Perugia is famous for its chocolate and the Eurochocolate Festival which takes place every October and the Umbria Jazz Festival, which was a few days away from kicking off in April.

 Now it’s also famous for something darker.
-The worldwide documented scandal may have tainted a traditional small town Italian canvas, but it’s not one to be missed and support in your visit if you are in the region.
+The worldwide documented scandal may have tainted a traditional small-town Italian canvas, but it is one not to be missed and support in your visit if you are in the Umbria region of Italy.

 Perugia is built on hilly terrain so be prepared to walk if you want to take in the scenery in full.
-To sum up where to start I shall pass on the to-the-point wisdom of an Italian man sitting next to me on my flight over sums up the layout of Perugia, “There’s nothing at the bottom.
-Everything old, historical and beautiful at top.”
+In short, the following quote from an Italian man sitting next to me on my flight over sums up the layout of Perugia, “There’s nothing at the bottom.
+Everything old, historical and beautiful is at the top.”

-Our walk started at the bottom of the hill – the parking lot area so to speak – and at first sight the area looked dirty and graffiti ridden, much the same as my first impressions of Pisa before you hit the area around the leaning tower.
+Our walk started at the bottom of the hill (at the parking lot area so to speak).
+At first sight, the area looked dirty and graffiti-ridden, much the same as my first impressions of Pisa before you hit the area around the leaning tower.
 But after riding a handful of escalators we came to the huge stone bricked wall – the remains of the Paolina Fortress (Rocca Paolina).

-From there we ascended to the centre of Perugia.
-You can use its one main street, Corso Vannucci, as a navigation point and at the end you come to the large medieval Fontana Maggiore and the Cathedral of San Lorenzo.
+From the Fortress, we ascended to the very centre of Perugia.
+You can use its one main street, Corso Vannucci, as a navigation point and at the end, you come to the large medieval Fontana Maggiore and the Cathedral of San Lorenzo.

 Close by is the impressive third century BC Porta Marzia gate which was incorporated into the city walls and leads to more medieval streets to explore.

 Make time to factor in a ride on the rollercoaster-like train ride, just as we did.
 We ended our day in Perugia on a high by riding the Minimetro.
-It was built four years ago and the locals apparently are not big fans mainly as it’s expensive to them at 1 Euro 70 cents a ticket.
+It was built four years ago, but the locals apparently are not big fans mainly as it’s expensive to them at 1 Euro 70 cents a ticket.

-With seven stations it’s a great way to navigate the city if you are tired of the hike.
-If you take a ride from the top all the way to bottom like we did, you will see what I mean about the rollercoaster style (minus being upside down or anything dramatic like that).
+With seven stations, the Minimetro of Perugia is a great way to navigate the city if you are tired of the hike.
+If you take a ride from the top all the way to bottom, you will see what I mean about the rollercoaster style.
 The tiny carriage began with a steep climb, accompanied by a huge gasp of the big drop about to unfold before us, only to be met by flat track.
 But when it sped up a little as it went downhill, childish giggles filled the air.

 The Amanda Knox scandal may have turned the picturesque Capital of the Umbrian region upside down, but visiting Perugia, Italy is more than its tainted past.